 The “Abstract” should not exceed 250 words.
 Authors are encouraged to attempt to use the following guideline in writing their abstract:

-- 2-3 sentences summarizing the state-of-art.
+- 2 to 3 sentences summarizing the state-of-art.
 Be concise and offer an objective assessment of the current state of play in this area.

-- 1-2 sentences clearly describing the research gap the paper is concerned with.
+- 1 to 2 sentences clearly describing the research gap the paper is concerned with.

-- 1-2 sentences summarizing the main methodological contribution.
+- 1 to 2 sentences summarizing the main methodological contribution.

-- 2-3 sentences summarizing the implications of the findings on the wider field of AI.
+- 2 to 3 sentences summarizing the implications of the findings on the wider field of AI.

 The introduction should motivate the work, expand on the problem definition and discusses an initial summary of the state of the art with the absolute minimum use of technical jargon.